Amazingly Soft Ube or Purple Sweet Potato Crinkle Cookies

 Prepare cookie dough:

-*If you use frozen purple sweet potato or frozen grated ube, make sure you steam them and mash.
+*If you use frozen purple sweet potato or frozen grated ube, make sure you steam them, discard excess liquid and mash.
 The water content will affect the consistency of the dough.

 *If you use ube jam, you may need to adjust the amount of sugar (half the amount) as usually ube halaya (ube jam) is usually sweetened.